 where the coefficients $J_i, J_{ij}, \dots$ denote the coupling strengths and $\sigma_z^{(i)}$ denotes the Pauli-Z operator acting on logical qubit $i$.
 The Parity Architecture~\cite{lechner_quantum_2015, ender_parity_2023} maps this Hamiltonian to the parity Hamiltonian

-with $K$ physical qubits, where each interaction between logical qubits in $H_p$ was mapped to a local field term with strength $\tilde J_i$ on physical qubit $i$ with associated Pauli-Z operator $\tilde \sigma_z^{(i)}$, and $c$ denotes a constant.
+with $K$ physical qubits, where each interaction between logical qubits in $H_\mathrm{op}$ was mapped to a local field term with strength $\tilde J_m$ on physical qubit $m$ with associated Pauli-Z operator $\tilde \sigma_z^{(m)}$, e.g., ${J_{ij}\sigma_z^{(i)}\sigma_z^{(j)} \mapsto J_m \tilde\sigma_z^{(m)}}$, and ${c>0}$ denotes a constant.
+The physical qubits represent the parity of a set of logical qubits, i.e. their $\sigma_z$-eigenvalue indicates if the respective logical qubits are in the same or opposite eigenstate.
 As the Hilbert space is thereby enlarged and contains non-physical states, ${K-N+D}$ constraints

 on three or four qubits, represented by the last sum in $H_\text{parity}$ are introduced~\cite{lechner_quantum_2015, ender_parity_2023}.
-Here, $D$ denotes the number of ground state degeneracies of $H_p$, and the square brackets in Eq.~\eqref{eq_constraint_hamiltonian} indicate that the fourth qubit involved in the interaction is optional.
+Here, $D$ denotes the number of ground state degeneracies of $H_\mathrm{op}$, and the square brackets in Eq.~\eqref{eq_constraint_hamiltonian} indicate that the fourth qubit involved in the interaction is optional.
 This mapping is illustrated in Fig.~\ref{fig_LHZ}(a).